 Ordinarily, a first day renders this feeling, due to the enormous change that you’re embarking on.
 But it wasn’t that feeling.
 It was a feeling that I had my induction but missed so much information; and it would be extremely difficult to ask for this information again.

-I was concerned that if I did, it would look like I hadn’t paid attention during the induction.
-And I felt that this lack of understanding (despite it being shared) would have looked like I was the type of person that needed to be told everything more than once.
+I was concerned that if I did, it would look like I hadn’t paid attention during the induction and I was the type of person that needed to be told everything more than once.
 This could quite easily lead to my employer believing they had hired the wrong person.

-I went home after that first day feeling exhausted, drained and concerned about my future and what I had thought was my dream job.
+Going home after that first day, I was feeling exhausted, drained and concerned about my future in what was my dream job.

 I wondered if every day would feel the same.
 Would my skills and BSL improve to the point that I could understand all that was said?